ar0it/MetaGPT/documentation/LabJournal.md

     - give it the schema as vector db
     - give it the documentation of ome_types as vector db
     - function that allows the agent to modify its own temperature
+    - browse datamodel tool

+- simulated raw data is just another data format --> impleement it this way
+- problem: annotations get added as one long annotation, thos somehow dont appear in the paths
 - experiment with different temperature scores?
 - generate several distorters